First Trout ever, at

 Many more to follow...

-Because of the closure of Stockbridge Bowl to swimming & other activities related to the algae bloom there, the planning committee for the Josh RunAground has requested, and has had approved by the chair of the Richmond Board of Selectmen, in response to a recommendation from the Richmond Pond Harbormaster (the Richmond Town Administrator), relocating the canoe/kayak/SUP component of the Sunday, September 16th Josh Billings RunAground Triathlon to Richmond Pond.
+Because of the closure of Stockbridge Bowl to swimming & other activities related to the algae bloom there, the planning committee for the Josh RunAground requested and received approval from the chair of the Richmond Board of Selectmen, in response to a recommendation from the Richmond Pond Harbormaster (the Richmond Town Administrator), to relocate the canoe/kayak/SUP component of the Sunday, September 16th Josh Billings RunAground Triathlon to Richmond Pond.
 The Richmond Pond Association executive board was consulted & enthusiastically endorsed this action.

-The decision to use Richmond Pond has been publicly released (see article in 9/10/18 Berkshire Eagle, front page of Sports section).
-Details of the re-routing of the 3-part race have since been finalized by the race committee.
+The decision to use Richmond Pond was publicly released (see article in 9/10/18 Berkshire Eagle, front page of Sports section).
+Details of the re-routing of the 3-part race were finalized by the race committee in close coordination with Town of Richmond officials, volunteers from the Richmond Pond Association and many others.

-The race director has asked me to share her own and the race committee's thanks to the community for allowing the Josh to use their roads, public boat ramp, and Town Beach for the 42nd Josh Billings Triathlon.
-Cooperation from Richmond Town officials, volunteers from the Richmond Pond Association & others has already been extremely helpful in "saving" the paddle portion of the race when Stockbridge Bowl became unavailable.
-This should be an exciting event, introducing many from the Berkshires to Richmond Pond while we have a ring-side seat!
+The race director has asked me to share her own and the race committee's thanks to the Richmond Pond community for allowing the Josh to use their roads, public boat ramp, Town Beach and Camp Russell for the 42nd Josh Billings Triathlon.
+Cooperation from Richmond Town officials, volunteers from the Richmond Pond Association & others was extremely helpful in "saving" the paddle portion of the race when Stockbridge Bowl became unavailable.
+This was an exciting event, introducing many from the Berkshires to Richmond Pond while many of those around the pond had a ring-side seat!

 Ken Kelly, President